 PHYS 260-261 ‘Intensive Introductory Physics,’ is an advanced course aimed at students with a strong physics and mathematics background, who have typically already completed a yearlong calculus-based AP Physics course in mechanics and electricity and magnetism.
 The sequence will emphasize a more sophisticated treatment of mechanics, special relativity, electricity and magnetism before focusing on quantum mechanics.
 Rather than giving the usual historical development of quantum mechanics, the course takes a modern approach by discussing quantum information, measurements and computation.
 Students will learn enough of the basics to be able to program and operate publicly-accessible cloud-based quantum computers.
-One of MATH 120 or ENAS 151 or MATH 230 or an equivalent course in multivariable calculus is a co-requisite or prerequisite for PHYS 260/261.
+One of MATH 120 or ENAS 151 or an equivalent course in multivariable calculus is a co-requisite or prerequisite for PHYS 260/261.
 A course in linear algebra is very useful for the quantum mechanics portion of PHYS 261, and is recommended but not a co-requisite.
 Since a strong foundation in physics is important, PHYS 260-261 should not be taken by a student who has not seen both mechanics and electricity & magnetism at the typical college/AP level.
 Conversely, the very well-prepared student might be bored (and thus dissatisfied) with PHYS 200 and should be encouraged to take PHYS 260.
-Students trying to decide between PHYS 200 and PHYS 260 often shop both.